-Your contribution to CCF’s “In Memory of Julia” fund will be distributed to charitable efforts that serve these goals, as well as support the creative arts that defined Julia’s brief, yet everlasting, existence.
+Your contribution to CCF’s “In Memory of Julia” fund will be distributed to institutions that support street safety initiatives, as well as the arts education and performing arts programs that defined Julia’s brief, yet everlasting, existence.

-Look at the photos below to learn about who she was….and still is…for so many.
+Look at the photos below to learn about Julia, who she was….and still is…for so many of us.

-To make a secure, tax-deductible donation online, click the button below.
+To make a secure, tax-deductible donation online, please click here.
 You may also make a contribution by sending a check to:

 California Community Foundation